e-ditiones/extractor/README.md

 The ``ODD`` directory can be found an ODD based on the work of Alexandre Bartz and Simon Gabay, and especially the first of the three levels of transcription in XML-TEI (_i.e._ [E-ditiones/ODD17](https://github.com/e-ditiones/ODD17)).

-``count_illustration.py`` is a script to count pages, decorations, dropcapitals and figures after TEI transformation.
-It has to be used on
-`extrated_img.xml` and the path to this file has to be indicated directly into the code.

 `example` directory contains an example of result that this pipeline creates.